Maz Pacheco: Club career

 managed to secure a place in the youth team the following year.

 Pacheco began her senior career with Liverpool in 2015.
 She made her club debut on 25 March in a league loss to Sunderland.
 11 more appearances followed during the 2015 and 2016 seasons before Pacheco left to join Doncaster Rovers Belles on loan for the remainder of the 2016 campaign.
 She went onto make 12 appearances and score 1 goal prior to signing a permanent contract at the beginning of 2017.

 In July 2018, Pacheco signed for Reading, after helping Doncaster Rover Belles win the WSL 2 title.
 On 8 June 2020, Reading announced that Pacheco had left the club after her contract had expired.

 On 10 July 2020, Pacheco signed for West Ham United.

 On 16 August 2021, she signed for Aston Villa.
 She will leave Aston Villa when her contract expires in June 2025.
 Pacheco was Villa’s longest-serving player at the time of her departure from the club.

+On 22 July 2025, Pacheco signed for Everton on a permanent transfer.